phac-nml/biohansel/docs/source/user-docs/usage.rst

     - QC: Decimal Proportion of max allowed missing tiles for an intermediate subtype (default 0.05)
     - QC: Overall tile coverage below this value will trigger a low coverage warning (default 20)

-Detailed info on BioHansels parameters and there functions can be found in the `parameter section <user-docs/parameters.html>`_.
+Detailed info on BioHansels parameters and their functions can be found in the `parameter section <parameters.html>`_.

 .. _PyPI: https://pypi.org/project/bio-hansel/